 We are all at home a lot more at the moment.
-Conferences are postponed, meetups cancelled and the proverbial water cooler conversations are now non-existent.
+Conferences are postponed, meetups moved online and the proverbial water cooler conversations are socially distanced or for the majority who are not working back in their office yet, not happening.
 Serendipity doesn’t bring people and ideas together.
 We proactively need to decide to Zoom, Skype, Facetime etc. or simply pick up the phone and make a call.
 For some, work has quietened down or stopped all together.
 So we are putting together a list of best inclusive cultural goodness to keep you absorbing new ideas in fun ways, including books, music and film.
 So whatever your preference, we hope you find something you like.

 What we’re listening to